 What's up with the big discrepancy?
 Is Long Tail Pro just flat out wrong?

-No. The difference is because my article on best niche markets is ranking for more than just “best niche market”.
-In fact, it’s ranking for a whole slew of terms; almost 1,000 different keywords!
+No. The difference is because my article on best niche markets is ranking for more than just “best niche market.”
+In fact, it's ranking for a whole slew of terms.

-Long Tail Pro isn’t wrong, it’s just that when I wrote an article about “best niche markets”, that article included other keywords.
-It wasn’t forced; it was natural.
-It just happened.
+Long Tail Pro isn't wrong.
+It's just that when I wrote an article about “best niche markets,” that article included other keywords.
+It wasn't forced, it was natural.
+Things just worked out that way.

 We can draw two conclusions from this finding:

 - It is easier than ever to estimate keyword traffic.
 Just plug it into a keyword research tool of your choosing.
 You can even use free ones.

 - Keyword traffic doesn't matter.
 If you write excellent articles, you'll rank for more than one keyword.
 You might even rank for enough keywords to get 1,406 visits per week 🙂

 You can estimate traffic with a tool if you want to.
 But I wouldn't worry about it.